amelie0315/amelie0315/README.md

 🌟 Break Through Tech AI Fellow | Community-Driven Technologist
 🎮 ML Explorer | Community Involved | Game Archivist |

 I'm passionate about using technology to build things that are fun, meaningful, and accessible.
-Whether it's restoring abandoned Roblox games to preserve gaming history, or creating marketing materials for Cal State Monterey Bay's Otter Student Union, I love combining creativity with impact.
+Whether it's recoding abandoned Roblox games to preserve game functionality, or creating marketing materials for Cal State Monterey Bay's Otter Student Union, I love combining creativity with impact.

 Right now, I'm participating in a machine learning program through Cornell Tech's Break Through Tech AI program and expanding my skills in Python, scikit-learn, NumPy, and pandas.
 I’m looking for opportunities to contribute to mission-driven teams that care about innovation, accessibility, and human-centered design.